Ranjith-singh/HealthSphere/readme.txt

         if port changes the entire uri of the client changes the port get exposed to the outside world which may lead to DDOS and various attacks
     solution:
-        creation of authService/apiGateway:
+        creation of apiGateway:
-            the client communicates with the apiGateway which internally communicates with rest of the services only the authService port is exposed to the outside world
+            the client communicates with the apiGateway which internally communicates with rest of the services only the apiGateway port is exposed to the outside world

-apiGateway/authService:
+apiGateway:
     include the reactor gateway dependency
     configure the application.properties/application.yml file:
         provide the source port